weathertopper/budget-abacus/README.md

 A single dynamic HTML page should suffice.
 Simply put, the page will be divided up into _Steps_.
 Each _Step_ is dynamically added once the previous _Steps_ are completed.
 Altering a previous _Step_ will require updating all subsequent _Steps_.

 Any default values used to populate tables will be saved in JSON format inside of a `defaults.json` file.
-This file will be updated when `Transaction Hosts` and `Catagory`s are added.
+This file will be updated when `Transaction Hosts` and `Category`s are added.

 ## Example CSV